Extensional concepts in intensional type theory, revisited: Outline of Argument

-Throughout \Cref{sec:w-ett,sec:c-ett,sec:c-ett-logic}, we fix $\bC \in \CxlCat_{\ITT+\UIP}$ and proceed as follows: \begin{itemize} \item \Cref{sec:w-ett} describes a wide subcategory $\McW_\ETT$ of the weak equivalences $\McW$ called the \emph{extensional kernel}.
-The idea is that all maps $F \colon \bC \to \abs{\bE}$ for $\bE \in \CxlCat_\ETT$ will necessarily send all maps in $\McW_\ETT$ to identities. \item \Cref{sec:c-ett} describes a contextual category $\vbr{\bC}_\ETT$ obtained from $\bC$ by formally collapsing all maps in $\McW_\ETT$ to identities via a quotient construction.
-This category is called the \emph{free extensional type theory} generated by $\bC$ and as a result of this quotient construction, there is a quotient map $[-] \colon \bC \to \vbr{\bC}_\ETT$. \item \Cref{sec:c-ett-logic} verifies that $\vbr{\bC}_\ETT$ inherits the requisite logical structure from $\bC$. \end{itemize} Finally, in \Cref{sec:c-ett-lift}, we check that the assignment of objects $\bC \mapsto \vbr{\bC}_\ETT$ defines a functor
+To summarise, we first show in \Cref{sec:cofib} that cellullar models are generalisations of the syntactic category of $\ITT+\UIP$ by allowing for freely-added base types and terms, but not definitional equalities between those.
+Then, throughout \Cref{sec:w-ett,sec:c-ett,sec:c-ett-logic}, we fix a cellular object $\bC \in \CxlCat_{\ITT+\UIP}$ and proceed as follows: \begin{itemize} \item \Cref{sec:w-ett} describes a wide subcategory $\McW_\ETT$ in $\bC$ of the weak equivalences $\McW$ called the \emph{extensional kernel} constructed in the aforementioned manner. \item \Cref{sec:c-ett} describes a contextual category $\vbr{\bC}_\ETT$ obtained from $\bC$ by formally collapsing all maps in $\McW_\ETT$ to identities via a quotient construction.
+This category is called the \emph{free extensional type theory} generated by $\bC$ and as a result of this quotient construction, there is a quotient map $[-] \colon \bC \to \vbr{\bC}_\ETT$. \item \Cref{sec:c-ett-logic} verifies that $\vbr{\bC}_\ETT$ inherits the requisite logical structure from $\bC$. \end{itemize} Finally, in \Cref{sec:c-ett-lift}, we check that the assignment of cellular objects $\bC \mapsto \vbr{\bC}_\ETT$ defines a functor that agrees with the functor